svenhegewald/svenhegewald.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://www.tu-chemnitz.de/phil/politik/pf/professur/mitarbeiter.php.en">TU Chemnitz </a>
+subtitle: <a href="https://www.wiso.uni-hamburg.de/fachbereich-sowi/professuren/leininger/team.html">University of Hamburg </a>

 profile:
   align: right